peaBerberian/wasp-hls/README.md

     - [X] GROUP-ID
     - [X] DEFAULT
     - [X] AUTOSELECT
-    - [ ] STABLE-RENDITION-ID: Not sure if it will be useful in some way.
+    - [X] STABLE-RENDITION-ID: Help to identify a Media Playlist with its URI
     - [ ] LANGUAGE: No track selection API yet
     - [ ] ASSOC-LANGUAGE: No track selection API yet
     - [ ] NAME: No track selection API yet